kpoland-oncore/OncoreCHHS/DEVELOPER.md

 # Developer Instructions
 [README](README.md) > DEVELOPER

-_Work In Progress_

 ## VMWare - to run the developer image
-**TODO Royce (or Kyle if not Royce)** instructions on buying/downloading/installing VMWare player

-Uploaded the VMWare developer image to OneDrive: https://oncore-my.sharepoint.com/personal/michael_tsay_oncorellc_com/_layouts/15/guestaccess.aspx?guestaccesstoken=BD046UtB%2fc8cpOFYxXVoJMTE4XjaFR45zunjZTl4uQQ%3d&docid=0e8da6e22ff2443b3992a86f57cb38e4c&expiration=2016-07-13T18%3a41%3a15.000Z
+We have uploaded the VMWare developer image to OneDrive: https://oncore-my.sharepoint.com/personal/michael_tsay_oncorellc_com/_layouts/15/guestaccess.aspx?guestaccesstoken=BD046UtB%2fc8cpOFYxXVoJMTE4XjaFR45zunjZTl4uQQ%3d&docid=0e8da6e22ff2443b3992a86f57cb38e4c&expiration=2016-07-13T18%3a41%3a15.000Z

 Install this VM image, then follow the developer workstation instructions in the documentation directory to setup your developer workstation.
-Tasks such repository clone, DB setup and datsource conciguration are covered in that document.
+Tasks such as repository clone, DB setup and datasource configuration are covered in that document.

-_ISSUE_: [Kyle] for Vagrant to use VMWare you have to buy both VMWare $150-$250 and a Vagrant plugin $79.
-They recommend only using VMWare Workstation Pro, not Player.
-Vagrant uses VirtualBox by default with no paid plugin.

 ## Git
 [Git getting started guide](https://git-scm.com/book/en/v2/Getting-Started-The-Command-Line)
 ```git help <command>```